KKonaOG/LWLRF/README.md

 Importantly, due to the current way the implementation is configured, there is an additional dependency for nav_ross which can be found [here](https://github.com/unmannedlab/navtechradar_usl).

 # Licensing
 This software is licensed under the MIT License.
-If you use this software in academic work, please cite the following paper.
-[TODO]
+If you use this software in academic work, please cite the [paper(pending release)]().
+If the paper is not available please cite the GitHub page.